LABORA-INF-UFG/eXP-RAN/README.md

 In order to do that, first enter the Xen VM subdirectory inside the repository you just cloned.

-Make sure that the location of the Xen VM directory is correct, the directory may differ depending on in which directory you have cloned the project.
+Make sure that the Xen VM directory location is correct, the directory may differ depending on in which directory you have cloned the project.

 ```
 cd /home/$USER/eXP-RAN/XenVM/